-- Flu-Like Symptoms – Some of the first symptoms to appear will be those that generally resemble cold or flu symptoms.
-Most individuals will experience strong stomach or abdominal cramping that will eventually evolve well beyond simple nausea.
+Some of the first symptoms to appear will be those that generally resemble cold or flu symptoms.
+Most individuals will experience strong stomach or abdominal cramping that will evolve beyond simple nausea.

-There will also be noticeable intestinal distress along with the nausea and cramping that results in vomiting, diarrhea, and even extreme dehydration.
-These uncomfortable and even painful symptoms will frequently be accompanied by chills, jitters & tremors, and uncontrollable sweating.
+There will also be noticeable intestinal distress, nausea, and cramping, resulting in vomiting, diarrhea, and extreme dehydration.
+These uncomfortable and painful symptoms will frequently accompany chills, jitters & tremors, and uncontrollable sweating.

-Additionally, many individuals will experience loss of coordination in the extremities, dilated pupils, and even a rash or hives.
-Some individuals may only experience a few of the symptoms from this category, but generally, most users will need to weather the majority of them.
+Additionally, many individuals will experience decreased coordination in the extremities, dilated pupils, and even a rash or hives.
+Some individuals may only experience a few symptoms from this category, but generally, most users need to weather the majority of them.

-- Changes In Respiration – Since codeine, like all opioids, is a potent respiratory depressant, this can result in a significant increase in respiration when going through codeine withdrawal.
-In some heavy users, or in those with co-occurring medical conditions, this increase in respiration may be medically significant.
+Since codeine, like all opioids, is a potent respiratory depressant, this can result in a significant increase in respiration when going through codeine withdrawal.
+In some heavy users, or those with co-occurring medical conditions, this increase in respiration may be medically significant.

-The rapid respiration may even begin to exacerbate psychological symptoms like anxiety or panic, leading to a snowball effect.
+Rapid respiration may exacerbate psychological symptoms like anxiety or panic, leading to a snowball effect.
 This can also present other potential complications, such as headache, restlessness, and early seizure activity.